QMrpy/flow-cpp-sdk/README.md

 ## Steps to compile and build the FlowClient

-1. Ensure that the required libraries are present and installed
+1. Ensure that the required libraries are present and installed.

       ```
       gcc==9.3.0